![]() |

 next applying integration by parts we get

-where \(\overline{h}\) is prescribed capillary pressure on the boundary.
+where \(\overline{h}\) is the prescribed capillary pressure on the boundary.
 Note that

-In this section, we focus attention on discretization in space, without restricting yourself to the particular time integration scheme.
+In this section, we focus your attention on discretization in space, without restricting yourself to the particular time integration scheme.
 That is exclusively managed by TS solver from PETSc.
-This explains title of this section, the formulation is semi-discrete, since here apply discretization in space, but we assume that function in time is given by some unknown analytical function.
+As the title of this section indicates, this formulation is semi-discrete.
+We apply discretization in space here, but we assume that the function in time is given by some unknown analytical function.

 \[ \left\{ \begin{array}{l} r_\tau = (\boldsymbol\tau,\frac{1}{K(\theta)} \boldsymbol\sigma)_\Omega - (\nabla \cdot \boldsymbol\tau,(h-z))_\Omega + (\mathbf{n} \cdot \boldsymbol\tau,(\overline{h}-z))_{\partial\Omega}\\ r_v = (v,c(\theta) \frac{\partial h}{\partial t})_\Omega - (v,\boldsymbol\sigma)_\Omega \end{array} \right. \]